rkanishdadurga-tech/rkanishdadurga-tech/README.md

 ### 🛠️ My Favorite Tech Stack
 * **Languages:** Python, html,css
-* **Fields of Interest:** Logical thinking
+* **Fields of Interest:** Logical thinking , alphabets puzzle solving.

 ### ⚡ Fun Facts
 * 🔭 I’m currently working on GitHub and stck editor.
-* ⚡ Fun fact: I love to learn new things with the help of AI tools
+* ⚡ Fun fact: I love to learn new things with the help of AI tools like gemini .